SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketAnalyticsConfiguration.md

----
-layout: glossary
-title: Add-VSS3BucketAnalyticsConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSS3BucketAnalyticsConfiguration

 ## SYNOPSIS
-Adds an AWS::S3::Bucket.AnalyticsConfiguration resource property to the template
+Adds an AWS::S3::Bucket.AnalyticsConfiguration resource property to the template.
+Specifies the configuration and any analyses for the analytics filter of an Amazon S3 bucket.

 ## SYNTAX